 The most prominent symbols of adulthood in the play are the old caretaker of the pool hall, who Jimmy delights in antagonising, and the members only section, which Jimmy and his awkward buddy Tony aren’t allowed to enter, and the audience aren’t allowed to ever see.
 By keeping it at such a distance, the sympathy for Jimmy is expertly heightened and any viewer will surely feel as frustrated as he does that this borderline mythical adulthood is for members only.

 One thing the play lacks is an explanation for Jimmy’s behavioru, with a brief mention of father issues feeling like a bit of a cop out.
 Having said that, by not exploring a more specific motive the play becomes much more widely relatable to generation Y males, many of whom (for a plethora of reasons personal to them) appear to be struggling with a similar sense of arrested development and issues pertaining to lost masculinity.
 The banality of modern life is, possibly, another motive offered for Jimmy’s hollow and drunken rebelliousness, but again it’s not easy to comment with certainty.

 Ultimately, and sadly, the narrative is painfully predictable; a doomed romance of Jimmy’s is always seen as exactly that, and his general fate is seen a mile off.
 The journey to that ending, though, is packed with such joyously witty charm and contrastingly disarming moments of vitriol that the play, for all its minor flaws, is a mesmerising portrait of the bipolarity of youth.

-A Handful of Stars is on at Theatre503 until 24th May 2014, for further information visit here.
+A Handful of Stars is at Theatre503 until 24th May 2014.
+For further information visit the theatre’s website here.